Deep Face Recognition: A Survey: Face Processing for Training and Recognition

+\textbf{CNN model}.
+CNN models usually directly learn the 2D mappings between non-frontal face images and frontal images, and utilize these mapping to normalize images in pixel space.
+The pixels in normalized images are either directly the pixels or the combinations of the pixels in non-frontal images.
+In LDF-Net \cite{hu2017ldf}, the displacement field network learns the shifting relationship of two pixels, and the translation layer transforms the input non-frontal face image into a frontal one with this displacement field.
+In GridFace \cite{Zhou_2018_ECCV} shown in Fig. \ref{cnn_many_one}, first, the rectification network normalizes the images by warping pixels from the original image to the canonical one according to the computed homography matrix, then the normalized output is regularized by an implicit canonical view face prior, finally, with the normalized faces as input, the recognition network learns discriminative face representation via metric learning.

-\textbf{GAN}. \cite{huang2017beyond} proposed a two-pathway generative adversarial network (TP-GAN) that contains four landmark-located patch networks and a global encoder-decoder network.
-Through combining adversarial loss, symmetry loss and identity-preserving loss, TP-GAN generates a frontal view and simultaneously preserves global structures and local details (Fig. \ref{fig5}).
-In a disentangled representation learning generative adversarial network (DR-GAN) \cite{tran2017disentangled}, an encoder produces an identity representation, and a decoder synthesizes a face at the specified pose using this representation and a pose code.
+\textbf{GAN model}.
+Huang et al. \cite{huang2017beyond} proposed a two-pathway generative adversarial network (TP-GAN) that contains four landmark-located patch networks and a global encoder-decoder network.
+Through combining adversarial loss, symmetry loss and identity-preserving loss, TP-GAN generates a frontal view and simultaneously preserves global structures and local details as shown in Fig. \ref{fig5}.
+In a disentangled representation learning generative adversarial network (DR-GAN) \cite{tran2017disentangled}, the generator serves as a face rotator, in which an encoder produces an identity representation, and a decoder synthesizes a face at the specified pose using this representation and a pose code.
+And the discriminator is trained to not only distinguish real vs. synthetic images, but also predict the identity and pose of a face.
 Yin et al. \cite{yin2017towards} incorporated 3DMM into the GAN structure to provide shape and appearance priors to guide the generator to frontalization.